cijhho123/cicada3301/README.md

 # assets
 All the original images and files can be found in [assets/](/assets)

+# Media Coverage and old sites
+All old sites and media coverags can be found in [archive/](/archive)

 # Credits and Links
 The credit for the articles, images, code and more are to the cicada solvers community.